Find out what's included in this cover level

 What is my pet covered for?

 At any time, just like us, our pets can fall ill or have an accident resulting in costly vet fees for treatment to get them back on their paws.
-With Premier, our lifetime policy, your pet is covered for injuries and illnesses (including one-off, reoccurring and ongoing) up to your chosen vet fees limits, as long as you renew each year and there’s no break in cover.
+With Premier, our lifetime policy, your pet is covered for accidents and illnesses (including one-off, reoccurring and ongoing) up to your chosen vet fee limit, as long as you renew each year and there’s no break in cover.